leoj3n/super-simple-bit-docs/README.md

 Let this repo serve as an example of the simplest possible implementation of [`bit-docs`](https://github.com/bit-docs/bit-docs).

+It can be used by beginners to get started, or as a lowest common denominator for test cases.

 ## Quick Start

 Install the npm dependencies defined in [`package.json`](package.json):